314track/kb/content/docs/linux/git.md

 ## git checkout

-Obtaining a specific Version of a file usin a hash or a branch:
+Obtaining a specific Version of a file using a hash or a branch:

 ```bash
 git checkout <branch name | commit hash> -- <file path>